livekit/python-sdks/README.md

   print(f"RPC call failed: {e}")
 ```

-You may find it useful to adjust the `response_timeout_ms` parameter, which indicates the amount of time you will wait for a response.
+You may find it useful to adjust the `response_timeout` parameter, which indicates the amount of time you will wait for a response.
 We recommend keeping this value as low as possible while still satisfying the constraints of your application.

 #### Errors